— Shoshana Zuboff, The Age of Surveillance Capitalism

 Data Source: CoinMarketCap

-As a neutral blockchain research organization studying the space since 2013, Smith + Crown has had a front row seat to the changes in blockchain culture over the years, and watched various groups attempt to adapt blockchain technology for their particular ideology, political view, or purpose.
-Blockchain has attracted an impressive and unlikely array of characters - from crypto-anarchists, cryptographers, idealists, business people, regulators, technologists, to do-gooders and thieves.
+As an independent blockchain research organization studying the space since 2013, Smith + Crown has had a front row seat to the changes in blockchain culture over the years, and watched various groups attempt to adapt blockchain technology for their particular ideology, political view, or purpose.
+Blockchain has attracted an impressive and unlikely array of characters—from crypto-anarchists, cryptographers, idealists, business people, regulators, technologists, to do-gooders and thieves.
 Blockchain’s definition and purpose seems to morph under different hands as it evolves around the globe, belonging to everyone, anyone, and no-one.

 The present point in blockchain’s story is fascinating: corporations are accelerating their blockchain involvement to push forward their objectives.
 IBM is perhaps the world’s leading example of a multinational firm investing in blockchain from nearly every possible angle—launching projects and joint ventures, participating in consortiums, developing technology, offering blockchain consulting and cloud services, strategy, and blockchain development work.
 Juniper Research surveyed 369 founders and executives in 2018 and found that 43% of respondents ranked IBM first for leadership credentials amongst blockchain companies.
 IBM’s Senior Vice President for Platforms & Blockchain, Bridget van Kralingen, appropriately captures the prevailing enterprise blockchain mindset with, “The era of blockchain tourism has ended.
 We’ve really seen blockchain move from being overshadowed by cryptocurrency to focus on real business problems and complex processes.”